Skip to main content

 Stephanie Barajas

-Stephanie Barajas is a fourth-year Cognitive and Behavioral Neuroscience major and first generation student.
+Stephanie Barajas is a fifth-year Cognitive and Behavioral Neuroscience major and first generation student.
 She has been highly interested in the field of medicine from a young age and hopes to attend medical school with the goals to specialize in a surgical field and pursue research.
 Her aspirations to become a physician stem from the personal experiences she had accompanying her grandparents to doctors’ appointments.
 Her determination to gain more exposure to the medical field has led to her receiving medical assistant experience as well as a certification in phlebotomy to give the most interactive and helpful patient care.
 For research, Stephanie is currently working with Dr. Geoffroy Noel and medical student Niveda Rao by studying how the presentation of a body donor can impact a student’s empathy and compassion during cadaveric dissection.
 With her continuous gain in knowledge and experiences, Stephanie hopes to apply them after finishing her studies by helping others in low income communities and the people close to her.

 • Jessica De La Torre